yegor256/blog/_posts/2014/jul/2014-07-24-rultor-automated-merging.md

 {% badge http://doc.rultor.com/images/logo.svg 100 http://www.rultor.com %}

-You get a Github pull request.
+You get a GitHub pull request.
 You review it.
 It looks correct &mdash; it's time to merge it into `master`.
 You post a comment in it, asking [@rultor](https://github.com/rultor) to test and merge.
 Rultor starts a new [Docker](http://www.docker.io) container, merges the pull request into `master`, runs all tests and, if